 Master's of Education: Counseling

-Wichita State University’s M.Ed. in Counseling is designed to prepare students to meet the requirements of Kansas State Department of Education (KSDE) for Licensed School Counselors and Kansas Behavioral Sciences Regulatory Board for Licensed Professional Counselors.
-Completing a M.Ed. in Counseling, students are able to provide counseling services in a wide range settings, including PK 12 schools, colleges/universities, and agencies.
+Wichita State University's M.Ed. in Counseling is designed to prepare students to meet the requirements of the Kansas State Department of Education (KSDE) for Licensed School Counselors and Kansas Behavioral Sciences Regulatory Board for Licensed Professional Counselors.
+Completing a M.Ed. in Counseling, students are able to provide counseling services in a wide range of settings, including PK 12 schools, colleges/universities, and agencies.

 Wichita State University's M.Ed. in Counseling includes four degree tracks.